-Environment setup for local product development - Ubuntu and Mac OSX
+Environment setup for local product development - Ubuntu and Mac

 This page documents, how to set up your local development machine so that you can contribute to Avni products.
-If you are familiar with Docker, you can also refer to this page: Set up Avni locally with Docker

 This setup documentation assumes that the user knows how to install and use some of the commonly used utilities.
 There is enough documentation on the Internet for installing and using them (putting in your version of Ubuntu would give you better results).
 We may link these docs in some places but not always.
 The exact commands are indicated as this always